ivanbakel/vmi-tutorial-24/README.md

 2. Open the command palette (`F1` or `Ctrl+Shift+P`)
 3. Run the command `>Dev Containers: Open Folder in Container`
 4. Wait for it to finish (might take a few minutes)
 5. That's it.
-To see whether it works, open `examples/basic.v` and press `Alt+ArrowDown` to step through the file
+To see whether it works, open `examples/basic.v` and press `Alt+ArrowDown` to step through the file.
+6. For working on the other file, you need to run `make`.
+For this, open a new terminal, which will automatically open in the dev container.
+7. To close it all again (once the workshop is over), go to File -> Close Remote Connection.

 ### Required Software